 Agrologists Canada: http://agrologistscanada.ca/about-agrology/areas-of-practice/

 Once accepted as a BCIA registrant there are 38 areas of practice designated by the BCIA organized around 4 different sectors that the new registrant must declare, up to three annually as part of their professional development (PD) report.
-You may download a PDF of these areas of practice.
+Download a breakdown of each Area of Practice listing additional practices/competencies

 NOTE: Applicant's courses are reviewed referencing the definition of agrology according to the Agrologists Act, NOT how the courses may fit into BCIA's area(s) of practice.